 First, note the positive reminders...
-"If we die, we'll live" -Trust in the crucified Christ to put an end to your sin, and He'll give you new life spiritually...
-"If we endure, we'll reign..." -Endure hardship knowing that your faith will earn for you authority in God's Kingdom..
+"If we die, we'll live" - Trust in the crucified Christ to put an end to your sin, and He'll give you new life spiritually...
+"If we endure, we'll reign..." - Endure hardship now knowing your faith will earn for you authority in God's Kingdom..

 Then there's two negative reminders...
 "If we deny Him, He'll deny us..."
-If a man denies Christ, the Lord has no choice, "I never knew you, depart from Me..."
+If a man denies Christ, the Lord has no choice, Matthew 7:23 "I never knew you, depart from Me..."

-And the last line in the liturgy is often misinterpreted, "If we are faithless, He remains faithful; He cannot deny Himself."
+And the last line in the liturgy is often misinterpreted, 2 Timothy 2:13 "If we are faithless, He remains faithful; He cannot deny Himself."
 Folks often use this to gloss over their faithlessness.
 "See, even if I stop having faith in Jesus, He'll remain faithful to me."
 That's not what Paul says!

 If you're faithless, He does remain faithful, but it's not faithful to a faithless person.
 He remains faithful to His Word.
 God tells us salvation is by grace through faith, thus if you have no faith, He can't make exceptions.
 He's got to be true to Himself and what He's said!
 The last line of the liturgy is a warning not a comfort!

-Verse 14, "Remind them of these things, charging them before the Lord not to strive about words to no profit, to the ruin of the hearers."
-Pastors who don't teach the Bible, but instead major on worldly wisdom are in essence dealing in "words to no profit."

-Which brings about "the ruin of their hearers."
+Verse 14, 2:14 "Remind them of these things, charging them before the Lord not to strive about words to no profit, to the ruin of the hearers."
+Pastors who don't teach the Bible, and major on worldly wisdom, are dealing in 2:14 "words to no profit."
+They're true nonprofit ministries.
+And it causes the 2:14 "ruin of their hearers."

-In contrast Paul commands Timothy, "Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth."
-The phrase translated "rightly dividing" means "to cut straight."
+In contrast Paul commands Timothy, 2:15 "Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth."
+The phrase translated 2:15 "rightly dividing" means "to cut straight."
 This Greek word was used to describe a farmer in his fields plowing a straight furrow - or a carpenter cutting a board at an exact angle...

-We all, and particularly a pastor, needs to be diligent in our interpreting of God's Word.
-Exactness is required.
+We all, and particularly pastors, need to be diligent in our interpreting of God's Word.
+Exactness is required in its handling.
 A haphazard or sloppy approach is an insult.

 Carpenters have a slogan, that should speak to how we interpret the Bible.
-"Measure twice, cut once."

-Before a carpenter makes a cut he slows down, doublechecks, rethinks, then he stabilizes the board.
+"Measure twice, cut once.
+Before a carpenter makes a cut he slows down, double-checks, rethinks, then he stabilizes the board.